unisonweb/unison/unison-src/transcripts-using-base/mvar.md

     test2 = "test2"
     ma = MVar.new test
-    check "ma should not be empty" (not (isEmpty ma)) test' = take ma
+    check "ma should not be empty" (not (isEmpty ma)) test0 = read ma
+    test1 = take ma
-    expectU "should reap what you sow" test test' check "ma should be empty" (isEmpty ma) put ma test
+    expectU "should read what you sow" test test0 expectU "should reap what you sow" test test1 check "ma should be empty" (isEmpty ma) put ma test
     test'' = swap ma test2